Tips To Consider When Buying Your Groceries

 3. The Honey Aisle Trap

-This misleading practice is called the "Honey Aisle Trap".
+This misleading practice is called the “Honey Aisle Trap.”

 4. Multibuy Deal

 This is a trick that many people fail to recognize because they don't want to do the math.
-Many items are sold as a 'SALE' in bulk, giving the buyer the impression that it's cheaper to buy like that.
-In a hands-on example given in the video above, the Multibuy Deal is shown as a "6 Yogurts For 2 Bucks".
-In reality, buying six individual yogurts at $0.38 at that particular supermarket totaled just about two bucks as well!
-The store added just a few cents, just to justity the sale.
+Many items are sold as a ‘SALE' in bulk, giving the buyer the impression that it's cheaper to buy like that.
+The Multibuy Deal is shown as a “6 Yogurts For 2 Bucks” in a hands-on example in the video above.

 5. Special Price Raise